MariaHeuss/2023-CIKM-uncertainty-based-bias-mitigation/README.md

 ## Usage
 Packages used in this repository can be found in requirements.txt

-To run the experiments that are recorded in the paper create a folder called 'results' and run 'run_msmarco.py'.
+To run the experiments that are recorded in the paper create a folder called 'results', unzip the data in the 'data'-folder and run 'run_msmarco.py'.
+The file 'msmarco_pointwise_uncertainty.csv' contains pre-calculated uncertainty estimates in form of mean and standard deviation.
+An example of how such uncertainty estimates can be generated can be found in 'uncertainty.laplace_approximation.py'.
 By choosing the variable 'experiment' in ['table', 'ablation', 'trade-off-curve'] the results of the table, ablation-study resp. trade-off plot can be generated.
 This will create new files in the '\results\' folder one with the full candidate